ninjasmosa/netlify-site/content/privacy.md

 show_comments: false
 ---

-My privacy policy is simple.
 I don't do any first-party scraping of user data.
 I also do not sell any data that you pass onto me to any third-parties.
 However there are some things that you should keep in mind when using this website.

 ## Do Not Track